US STOCKS-Wall St set to open little changed

 By Yashaswini Swamynathan

-June 16 Wall St looked set to open flat on Friday as technology shares steadied following a rout that was triggered by concerns of stretched valuations.
+June 16 (Reuters) - Wall St looked set to open flat on Friday as technology shares steadied following a rout that was triggered by concerns of stretched valuations.

 Technology stocks, including those of Apple, Microsoft and Facebook, were slightly higher in premarket trading as investors likely hunted for bargains.